 A “variable” is something that can change.

-A “constant” is something that does NOT change.
+A “constant” is something that does NOT change or is kept the same for all subjects.

 The “subjects” are what the test is done to in order to see how they change or react.

-A “control” is one subject that is left alone and not tested on, to use as a normal standard for comparison.
+A “control” is one subject or group that is left alone and not tested on; it is used as a normal standard for comparison.

-- I want to know if red is a better color for plants to grow higher in.
+- I want to know if red is a better color for plants to grow taller.

 - I want to see if potting soil is better than my garden soil to make larger flowers.